Datawheel/canon/README.md

 ## Custom Database Models

-If you have custom database models that you would like to interact with in API routes, datawheel-canon will import any file in a `db/` folder and set up all the associations Sequelize requires.
+If you have custom database models that you would like to interact with in API routes, Canon will import any file in a `db/` folder and set up all the associations Sequelize requires.
 For example, a `db/testTable.js` would look like this:

 ```js
 module.exports = function(sequelize, db) {